Selma Aliye Kavaf

 Selma Aliye Kavaf (born 1 July 1962) is a Turkish politician.
 She is the former Minister of State Responsible for Women and Family Affairs, and a member of parliament for Denizli of the ruling Justice and Development Party (AKP).

+In the 2023 Turkish parliamentary election, she was elected in Manisa for the Republican People's Party from the National Alliance.

 Early life and career

-Kavaf has graduated from the Turkology department of Ankara University Language, History and Geography Faculty.
+Kavaf was born July 1, 1962.
+She graduated from the Turkology department of Ankara University Language, History and Geography Faculty.
 She has worked as a teacher both in public and private schools for seven years.
+Her sister is Turkish politician Sema Ramazanoğlu.

 Political career

 Kavaf entered politics in 2002 after the foundation of Justice and Development Party.
 After the elections, Kavaf was promoted as the Founder General Presidency of Women's Branch of the Justice and Development Party.
 It is the first women organization of a Turkish political party in an institutional sense.

-In the elections of 2007, Kavaf was elected as a member of parliament.
+In the 2007 Turkish general election, Kavaf was elected as a member of parliament.
 She is the first female MP from Denizli.
 On 1 May 2009, she was appointed as State Minister Responsible for Women and Family in the second cabinet of Erdoğan.
 She has stated that she opposes homosexuality, in her own words: "I believe homosexuality is a biological disorder, a disease.
 It needs to be treated."
 Her remarks sparked controversy and were protested by anti-homophobia activists in Turkey.

-Kavaf is one of the founding members of Ali Babacan's newly formed Democracy and Progress Party.
+Kavaf is one of the founding members of Ali Babacan's newly formed Democracy and Progress Party (DEVA).

+In the 2023 Turkish parliamentary election she was elected in Manisa for the Republican People's Party from the National Alliance quota.

+On January 8, 2025, she left the DEVA Party.
+On January 28, 2025, she rejoined the Republican People's Party.